JT8D-17/X-Plane-Opentrack-Plugin/README.md

 Opentrack/On - Enables plugin output to X-Plane
 Opentrack/Off - Disables plugin output to X-Plane
-Opentrack/Toggle_Translation - Toggles plugin translation information output to X-Plane &nbsp;
+Opentrack/Toggle_Translation - Toggles plugin translation information output to X-Plane

+&nbsp;
 #### Datarefs

 For checking the plugins's status, there is the following dataref.

 >Opentrack/Tracking_Disabled - Writable

+&nbsp;
+#### With X-Camera
+When the presence of the [X-Camera](https://www.stickandrudderstudios.com/x-camera/) plugin is detected at startup, head position output will automatically be piped to its datarefs (see X-Camera manual).

+- Make sure that "TrackIR" is enabled (checked) in X-Camera's control panel.
+The checkbox also controls headtracking output to X-Camera when Opentrack and this plugin's output is active.
+- This plugin's commands (see above) are still active and required to control output.

 &nbsp;